Shamanic Healing Wheels - Part 2

 The Fourth Medicine

-The fourth medicine is Growth.
+The Fourth medicine is Growth.

-Suppression of negative emotions leads to depression, anxiety, guilt anger, and hate, which when eventually boil over, lead to negative experiences and tragedies.
+Suppression of negative emotions leads to depression, anxiety, guilt anger, and hate, which when eventually left to boil over, lead to negative experiences and tragedies.
 No growth can take place in that kind of environment.

 The medicine of Growth represents the bridge between above and below, the spirit and the body.